oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_devops_build_pipeline_stage_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>The ID of the predecessor stage.
-If a stage is the first stage in the pipeline, then the ID is the pipeline&#x27;s ID.</div>
+                                            <div>The OCID of the predecessor stage.
+If a stage is the first stage in the pipeline, then the ID is the pipeline&#x27;s OCID.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">ocid1.resource.oc1..xxxxxxEXAMPLExxxxxx</div>